jncraton/encodeURLComponentCompressed/readme.md

 encodeURLComponentCompressed
 ----------------------------

 This project provides an alternative to the Javascript encodeURLComponent function.
 It encoded all bytes in two characters or fewer (URL encoding uses 3 for percent escaped bytes).
-It also implements a simple prefix coder to more efficiently common Enlish-language text string.
+It also implements a simple prefix coder to more efficiently store common Enlish-language text strings.

 Common English-language strings can be reduced in size by 30-40% compared to plain text, and can be reduced by about 50% compared to the baseline encodeURLComponent function.